The Superwoman Schema Is Not a Compliment

 There is a specific kind of exhaustion that comes from being told your whole life that you are strong.
 Not as a compliment.
 As a requirement.

 The Superwoman Schema, a term coined by researcher Cheryl Woods-Giscombé, describes a set of beliefs and behaviors that many Black women internalize around strength, self-sufficiency, and the suppression of need.
 It includes the obligation to present strength at all times, the compulsion to suppress emotions, resistance to vulnerability and dependence, determination to succeed despite any barrier, and the prioritization of everyone else's care over your own.
-Research from the National Library of Medicine found these five patterns operating consistently across Black women's relationships with mental health, and consistently working against help-seeking.

 I see this in my office regularly.
 Not in crisis.
 In the ordinary, accumulated weight of women who have been strong for so long that they have forgotten they are allowed to need something.